tigerfarm/tigtaskrouterworker/README.md

 Note, if you need to redeploy and keep the same Heroku URL, then remove the old app.
 - From the [Heroku dashboard](https://dashboard.heroku.com), select the app which is to be removed.
 - Click Settings.
 Go to the bottom and click Delete app.
 - Then, redeploy the app by click the GitHub Deploy to Heroku button.
-Note, you will need to re-enter the Config Vars.
+And, re-enter the Config Vars.

 ### Test the Application, Test the System